joematune/learning-git/README.md

 # learning-git
-This is my beginning of learning Git and using Github.
+This is Joe Matune's beginning of learning Git and using Github.